stan-dev/example-models/README.md

 Each example model should be organized to include the following

-1. Stan program(s) implementing the model (and variants),
+1. Stan program(s) (`.stan` file) implementing the model (and variants)
-2.  program to simulate data (in R or Python),
+2.  program to simulate data (in R or Python)
-3.  simulated data file itself (for now in .data.R dump format)
+3.  simulated data file itself (for now in `.data.R` dump format)
-4.  summary of output fit for simulated data file (text), (a) check diagnostics for post-warmup iterations: n_divergent is zero for all iterations, tree_depth < max_depth for all iterations, (b) check for all parameters (and unnormalized density lp__) that R_hat < 1.1 and n_eff > 20, and (c) if diagnostics fail improve model with a note explaining the fix.
+4.  summary of output fit for simulated data file (text) (a) check diagnostics for post-warmup iterations: n_divergent is zero for all iterations, tree_depth < max_depth for all iterations, (b) check for all parameters (and unnormalized density lp__) that R_hat < 1.1 and n_eff > 20, and (c) if diagnostics fail improve model with a note explaining the fix.
-5.  any real data sets with summary of fit (in original and Stan-readable format, with munging program from original to Stan-readable), (a) check diagnostics (as above),
+5.  any real data sets with summary of fit (in original and Stan-readable format, with munging program from original to Stan-readable)
+    (a) check diagnostics (as above)
-    (b) check convergence (as above), and
+    (b) check convergence (as above)
     (c) if fit is poor then improve model with a note explaining the fix.
-6.  citations to source for model and/or data,
+6.  citations to source for model and/or data
-7.  documentation needed to understand the model (LaTeX, text, or HTML), including discussion of parameterizations and/or optimizations and their relations to performance (and to each other if there are multiple models),
+7.  documentation needed to understand the model (LaTeX, text, or HTML), including discussion of parameterizations and/or optimizations and their relations to performance (and to each other if there are multiple models)
 8.  keywords or other tags to help organize by category (e.g., from manual, from BUGS volume, from book, involving logistic regression, application area such as population model, model type such as IRT or mark-recapture, etc.)
-9.  author/copyright-holder info and open-source license info if not new BSD.
+9.  author/copyright-holder info and open-source license info if not new BSD
+10. `makefile` with the default target to run the Stan program

 The idea is to encourage people to go through *all* of these steps for their models, particularly 3 and 4, which often get overlooked.